Founder & CEO

 Resilient Communities & Improving STREAM Career Paths For Students

-Patxi lectures extensively on the critical need to develop long-term strategies for the effective transformation of global communities for sea level rise and storm surge with a focus on creating more resilient communities and improving STREAM (Science, Technology, Recreation, Engineering, Arts & Math) career paths for students.
+Patxi lectures extensively on the critical need to develop long-term strategies for the effective transformation of global communities for sea level rise and storm surge with a focus on creating more resilient communities and improving STREAM (Science, Technology, Resiliency, Engineering, Arts & Math) career paths for students.
 Patxi is the Co-Founder and Co-Chair of KeysStrong.org, a member of the Broward County Coastal Coalition Committee and the Co-Creator and Executive Producer of the International Resiliency Conference and Convention being developed in partnership with his Celebration of the Sea Foundation, the Greater Fort Lauderdale Chamber of Commerce, and Innovative Group.
-Patxi continues to keynote, create, produce and/or moderate major resiliency events across South Florida, including:
+Patxi continues to keynote, create, produce and/or moderate major recent resiliency events including:

 1) Partnership for Pacific Resilience’s Keynote Speaker in Honolulu Hawaii for the , “Lessons for Hawaii from the 2017 Atlantic Hurricane Season” conference featuring experts from FEMA, Puerto Rico, Virgin Islands and Houston.